Using bison

 I am going to focus on the two main arguments of a lexer for a

-which means it can be name to yylval
+as yylval which means it can be name to yylval and your parser

 and depends if you do not use locations in the grammar file, and it